-(x) Capable of Evolving
+(ix) Durable and Capable of Evolving

+- 13. It is important that the new arrangements should create a senses of confidence, that they are not simply a short term expedient.
+They must be durable, yet flexible and capable of development to accommodate the dynamic of change within the "totality of relationships" between the peoples of these islands. - 14.
 As indicated above, the stabilising requirement must not exclude the capacity to evolve.
-As experience of the new arrangements gorws, and as the trust id developed- and indeed as external circumstances change - then the option must be there for change to be achieved by agreement of all involved.
-It is suggested therefore that a review period be established which would (a) be long enough for the new arrangements to become fully operational and to allow people to experience their workings over a fairly sustained period and (b) at the same time, provide scope for adaptation and change at some future date if that was the general wish.
+As experience of the new arrangements grows, and as trust is developed- and indeed as external circumstances change then the option must be there for change to be achieved by agreement of all involved.
+It is suggested, therefore, that a review period be established which would (a) be long enough for the new arrangements to become fully operational and to allow people to experience their workings over a fairly sustained period and (b) at the same time, provide scope for adaptation and change at some future date if that was the general wish.